kahlil/hitch-hikers-guide/slides/lack-of-time.md

 Henning

 - no shortcut here
-- most likely not technical learning
+- likely not technical learning
-- we have pointers for where to look
+- pointers for where to look